 The Agency capitalizes assets with an original cost of \$5,000 or more and a useful life of at least two years.
 The cost of utility plant includes direct and overhead costs.
-Interest incurred during construction is reflected in the capitalized value of assets, net of interest earned on the invested proceeds over the same period.
-There were no interest charges to construction for the years ended June 30, 2021 and 2020.

 When property subject to depreciation is retired or otherwise disposed of in the normal course of business, its cost, together with the cost of removal, less salvage, is charged to accumulated depreciation.